 Homepage optimization: Your homepage H1 should include your city and service: "Interior Design Services in [City, State]" Your meta title: "[Your Name] Interior Design | [City, State] | [Style Specialty]" Your meta description: Include service offerings + geographic area + call to action

-Create location-specific service pages: If you serve multiple cities, create individual pages for each:
+Create location-specific service pages: If you serve multiple cities, create an individual page for each, for example /services/interior-design-denver/ and /services/interior-design-boulder/.

 Each page needs 800+ words of unique content: what makes designing in that specific city distinctive, project types you've completed there, client testimonials from that area.